 In this inappropriate metabolic pattern thyroid hormone levels are set very slow by your subconscious brain (TRH-related control) so that your body can conserve energy during this misperceived famine.
 The only way out of this is to relax and un-inflame your system so that it can calm down.

-On an exercise basis this is stretching, walking, prayer/medication, stress management, etc. towards the goal of you feeling calmer and more in control of your life.
+On an exercise basis this is stretching, walking, prayer/meditation, stress management, etc. towards the goal of you feeling calmer and more in control of your life.